Season’s Greetings from the KE team. Click here for our festive opening hours.

 D

-After an early breakfast, we take a bus to the domestic terminal of Kathmandu Airport (or transfer to Ramechhap) where we check in for the short flight to Lukla (2840m).
-Landing on the narrow, sloping runway in the heart of the mountains is a very spectacular way to reach the Khumbu.
-Here, we meet our trekking crew and set off on the first stage of our trek to Everest Basecamp.
-Today's walk is very pleasant, leading down to the river, then northwards through a number of villages to our lodge in Phakding (2610m).
+After a 4am pick up from the Kathmandu hotel, we drive 5 hours to Ramechhap where we check in for a late morning, 20 minute flight to Lukla.
+(Outside of the peak trekking season, flights to Lukla may operate directly from Kathmandu).
+Landing at Lukla, on the narrow, sloping runway in the heart of the mountains, is a spectacular way to reach the Khumbu.
+Here, we meet our trekking crew and set off on the first stage of our trek which leads down to the river, then northwards through a number of villages to our lodge in Phakding (2610m).

 Accommodation